AlecHussle916/DankCoin/README.md

 # DankCoin
-A place where marijuana dispensary owners can place there money they make on sales
+A place where marijuana dispensary owners can place there money they make on sales, making the marijuana industry this much closer to being fully legal.